collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What is a Branch?

 <!--
-A branch is a copy of code inside of your repo.
+A branch is a copy of code inside of your repo, in parallel with the branch it is a copy of.

 Within your a repo is a codebase.
 You can make a copy of the codebase within the repo.
 The copy is called a branch.
 When you are finished making changes to a branch, you can submit a pull request and if the pull request is accepted, your changes will be merged into the codebase.
 Git will replace the old part of the codebase with your changes, and keep everything else the same.
 Meanwhile, you can keep your codebase up to date and make unlimited new branches.
 When you review pull requests, the pull requests will also be in the form of branches.
 -->